nmshd/documentation/_docs_integrate/delete-attributes.md

 To [delete a peer shared Attribute]({% link _docs_use-cases/use-case-consumption-delete-a-peer-shared-attribute-and-notify-peer.md %}), only its `attributeId` must be specified.
 Internally, not just the given peer shared Attribute is deleted, but also all its predecessors, in case there were any.
 Moreover, if the peer shared Attribute had a successor, its `succeeds` property will be set to undefined, as the corresponding predecessor no longer exists.
-Then, a [Notification]({% link _docs_integrate/data-model-overview.md %}#notification) with a [PeerSharedAttributeDeletedByPeerNotificationItem]({% link _docs_integrate/data-model-overview.md %}#peersharedattributedeletedbypeernotificationitem) is generated and sent to the owner of the peer shared Attribute, informing them that you deleted the Attribute they shared with you.
+Then, a [Notification]({% link _docs_integrate/data-model-overview.md %}#notification) with a [ForwardedAttributeDeletedByPeerNotificationItem]({%link _docs_integrate/data-model-overview.md %}#forwardedattributedeletedbypeernotificationitem) or a [PeerRelationshipAttributeDeletedByPeerNotificationItem]({%link _docs_integrate/data-model-overview.md %}#peerrelationshipattributedeletedbypeernotificationitem) is generated and sent to the owner of the peer shared Attribute, informing them that you deleted the Attribute they shared with you.
 Consequently, the `deletionInfo` of their corresponding own shared Attribute and of all potential predecessors is updated with `deletionStatus` `"DeletedByPeer"` and the time of receiving the Notification as `deletionDate`.
 In case the owner already [deleted their own shared Attribute](#delete-own-shared-attributes), nothing happens.
 Please further note that the Notification is queued if the [Relationship is currently terminated]({% link _docs_integrate/terminate-relationships.md %}#terminate-an-active-relationship) but not yet [decomposed]({% link _docs_integrate/terminate-relationships.md %}#decompose-a-relationship).